 Waldman believes this program is the GroundTruth's chance to do something about the double-edged sword in journalism—"the crisis of the pocketbook and the crisis of the soul."
 Lack of funding has led media outlets to slash jobs.
 According to a 2017 Pew Research Center report, there were 41,400 newspaper reporters and editors in the U.S. in 2015—down almost 38 percent from 2005.

 For those remaining, there's what Waldman calls the "crisis of the soul," where well-intentioned reporters are stretched too thin—and sometimes too engaged in mandatory clickbait—to pursue deeper investigations into the issues that affect their audience.

 If the funding can fix some of the "crisis of the pocketbook," then the next step is fixing the relationship between storytellers and their subjects.
 Building foundations of trust between reporters and their audiences is essential.
-Grant, one of Report for America's co-founders, says that reporters will also engage in other activities within the community to show who they are independent of being journalists.
+Grant, the vice president of RFA, says that reporters will also engage in other activities within the community to show who they are independent of being journalists.